dev-mgkaung/DataBindingDemo/README.md

 Introduction
 --------
 Are you looking for databinding  sample source code?
 (You can learn my code.
 In my project.
-I 'd written by Databing with MVVM pattern.)
+I 'd written by Databinding with MVVM pattern.)

 Screenshoot
 --------